DL-Mao/Un-AMNet/README.md

 # Un-AMNet
-Adaptive Mechanism-Based Unsupervised Network for Anomaly Detection in Printed Labels
+Paper title: Adaptive Mechanism-Based Unsupervised Network for Anomaly Detection in Printed Labels

 The dataset and other codes are currently being uploaded.